 07 May Scuba Spirituality

 My 12-year-old son and I got our SCUBA certifications in March, finishing our open water exams over two unusually chilly Florida mornings at the Blue Grotto, a fresh water cavern, and the picturesque Rainbow River, a clear, spring fed river meandering through lush tropical Florida foliage.
-God being God, the timing of this adventure coincides with an epic and dramatic growth period in my life, years of soul-searching and uneasy growing pains finally culminating in a series of breakthroughs.
+God being God, the timing of this adventure coincides with an epic and dramatic growth period in my life, years of soul-searching and uneasy growing pains finally culminating in a series of breakthroughs still in progress.

 I find God can use everything to guide and bless me if I’m tuned in.
 SCUBA is no different.
 It’s challenged some fears, affirmed some important life lessons, and equipped me with some handy tools for everyday life.

 Franklin D. Roosevelt’s oft-quoted golden nugget is actually…

 “So, first of all, let me assert my firm belief that the only thing we have to fear is…fear itself — nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance.”
 (Roosevelt, n.d.)

 WOW.
 A little research can go a long way.
 How wise Roosevelt’s full observation!
 “Fear…nameless, unreasoning…” Indeed, fear can prevent us from doing what we long to do, what we’re called to do.
 It can paralyze us, as it paralyzed me for years.
 And fear almost prevented me from pursuing SCUBA certification.
 But emboldened by my adventurous son and intrepid, globetrotting SCUBA-diva stepmom, I pushed through the fear.